Israr Hussain

-Israr Hussain (1986) is a Pakistani swimmer.
-He participated in his first Olympics at the 2012 London Games.
+Israr Hussain (born 1986) is a Pakistani swimmer.
+He participated in his first Olympics at the 2012 Summer Olympics.

 Career

 2012

 Hussain participated on a wild card in 100m freestyle at the London Olympic Games.
 Unfortunately he did not qualify from the heats.

 2014

 He competed at the 2014 Commonwealth Games, in the 100, 200 and 400 m freestyle events.